saphanaacademy/s4hcapi/exercises/gettingstarteds4hcloudapis.md

 For online help on roles required for creating Communication Arrangements go to [help.sap.com](https://help.sap.com/viewer/search?q=Communication%20Arrangement%20S4HANA%20Cloud) and click on "Creating a Communication Arrangement in SAP S/4HANA Cloud".

 For more info on Communication Arrangements please see [this blog](https://blogs.sap.com/2017/09/15/what-is-what-your-quick-reference-to-communication-management-and-identity-access-management-artifacts-in-s4hana/).

+#### <a name="v4ams"></a>Video 4 - Managing your API with SAP API Management Service

+In this fourth video, we will introduce the SAP Cloud Platform API Management Service for managing our API service.

+#### <a name="v5cds"></a>Video 5 - Creating a Destination in SAP Cloud Platform

+In this fifth video, we will finish up our look at working with APIs by updating our sandbox example to use a Destination in SAP Cloud Platform to connect our remote system to our web application.

 #### Additional Information